Professor Ulf Magnusson

 Honours and Awards:

 UM is teaching 4 and 5th years vet students, in practical large animal obstetrics (including a 10 year period as course leader) and reproduction.
 Lecturing same topic.
-Supervising MSc-thesis work and MFS-students within the subject "animal reproduction".
+Supervising MSc-thesis work and MFS-students within the subject "animal reproduction" and "one health".
+Co-creator of on-line courses on "One health/sustainable livestock" and Effective and responsible use of antibiotics in livestock.

 Dr. Magnusson has been PI/coordinator for external grants (majority in direct competition) worth about 20 MEURO.